anirudhashastri/dental-assistance-tool/readme.md

         npm install

 #### 3. Set Up MongoDB
         1. Ensure MongoDB is installed and running on your machine.
-2. Create a MongoDB database named RaiDental.
+2. Create a MongoDB database named "Your-Database".
 3. Update the MongoDB connection string in the config/database.js file if necessary.